owldance/hootNAS/scheduler/README.md

 enabled.
 Each job has a corresponding ES6 module file in the [jobs directory](/scheduler/jobs/) which is the actual job code.

-Jobduler uses [Bree](https://github.com/breejs/bree) as the scheduling engine, which runs all jobs in worker threads.

 ## Contributing